thenameisVLH/Matrix/README.md

 Matrix is a Discord Bot that creates polls, has miscellaneous commands, and is an administration bot.

+It's prefix is !.

+Commands of Matrix by VLH:

+@Matrix - Ping the bot to find out the prefix.

+!help - Help Command

+!avatar or !avatar @user - Shows your or someone else's avatar.

+!ping - Shows the ping of the bot.

+!poll (message) (which reaction means which one) - Simple poll with only two options.

+!say (anything) - Just says one word that you say

+!8ball (message) - You can 8ball anything.
+There are more than 20 options.

+Administration Commands:

+!purge (amount of messages) - Purges/Deletes the amount of messages you want to delete.

+!slowmode (seconds) - Changes the slowmode of the channel in seconds.

+!kick @user - Kicks the user out.

+!ban @user - Bans the user from your server.

+!lockdown - Locks down the channel you are in.

+!unlock - Unlocks the channel you are in.

+!mute @user reason- Mutes the user.

+!unmute @user - Unmutes the user.

+^ Matrix by VLH Commands ^

 Head to the website Below:

 https://matrixvlh.wordpress.com/